-In addition to its board meetings, TRSL trustees are required by statute to complete continuing education hours in investments, actuarial science, law, and ethics.
+The TRSL Board must meet at least 10 times each year, and trustees are required by statute to complete continuing education hours in investments, actuarial science, law, and ethics.
 Board members must complete a total of 16 hours of trustee education each year.